 Read through the content checking that any labels and headings are meaningful.
 You can get a list of the headings to check, using the Web Accessibility toolbar.
 Click Structure and then Heading structure.
 Ignore headings that are part of the web template and focus on those used in the content.
 Are the headings a good indication of what the content covers?

 Now check if headings are used to break up and label all the important parts of the content.
 Check visually first.
 Then use the toolbar to do a Heading structure check.
 The main heading should use an <h1> tag, and each section of content should be tagged as <h2>.
 Sub-sections should be tagged as <h3> and so on, to reflect the structure of the content.

 3. Check navigation

-Keep the page open in Internet Explorer.
+Keep the page open in Internet Explorer for the following checks.

 Click the Doc Info tab on the Web Accessibility Toolbar, then Metadata information.
 At the top of the next screen you’ll see the web page address.
 Right below that is the title.
 Check that it accurately and meaningfully identifies the page.

 First, scroll through the page noting the links.
 If they are underlined, they should be easy to see and assess without going any further.

 If you can’t easily see the links, use the toolbar and click the Doc Info tab, then List links.
 This opens a new window listing all the links on the page—not just those in the content you need to assess.
 Find where the content links start in the list.
 The first column shows the link text and the text alternative for any images used as links.
 The second shows the link address.
 For level A or AA conformance, links can rely on context (the rest of the text in the sentence, for example) for meaning.
 But it’s best if they don’t so users don’t need to read the surrounding content to figure out where a link will lead them.

 [Guidelines 2.4.4 and 2.4.9]